Code-Institute-Submissions/artontray-PROJECT4/README.md

 How to protect the App from it?

-It's simple, as long as a Testnet contains suspicious on having malicious links, any users can report it and it will be blocked directly from copying and editing.
+It's simple, as long as a Testnet contains suspicious malicious links, any users can report it and it will be blocked directly from copying and editing.
 A red message will be displayed to inform all users about this Testnet.

 ![report testnet](static/assets/images/readme-images/reportedtestnet.png)